sonic2kk/AmazonMusicLinux/README.md

 - Ultra HD music playback
 - Offline playback
 - Automatic updates
+- Podcasts
+- Drag & Drop functionality for playlists

+HD/Ultra HD music playback can be somewhat CPU intensive on some systems, reaching 10-15% usage.
+Unconfirmed if this is the case on Windows too.

+## Known bugs
 Unfortunately, there are some missing features due to limitations in Wine:
 - Media keys - Wine audio playback does not integrate into the system, so it cannot use media keys right now
 - Amazon's Ember WOFF2 font is not used throughout the entire app, though it is used in some places.
 It may fall back to an ugly font depending on your system!
+- Touchpad gestures on Wayland may cause the app to crash, this happens with various Wine applications and cannot be fixed here to my knowledge

+Likewise, there are a few bugs that hopefully can be fixed in the future:
+- System tray icon does not always disappear
+- Application usually **does not** exit cleanly, leaving behind several Amazon, wineserver.exe and various other executable processes.
+  - Searching for `Amazon`, `wine`, `python3` and `.exe` in your task manager of choice and manually killing these processes should suffice.

 ## Dependencies
 The script should run on any major Linux desktop, though there are a few dependencies that must be met for the script to run properly: